Another One Bites the Dust: Alleged backward masking

 In the early 1980s, "Another One Bites the Dust" was one of many popular rock songs that some Christian evangelists alleged contained subliminal messages through a technique called backmasking.
 It was claimed that the chorus, when played in reverse, can be heard as "Decide to smoke marijuana", "It's fun to smoke marijuana", or "Start to smoke marijuana".
 A spokeswoman for Hollywood Records (Queen's current US label) has denied that the song contains such a message.
 The song does, however, contain a backmasked piano, which can be heard clearly when it is played backward.

 Use in medical training

 "Another One Bites the Dust" was used in a study to train medical professionals to provide the correct number of chest compressions per minute while performing CPR.
 The bassline has close to 110 beats per minute, and 100–120 chest compressions per minute are recommended by the British Heart Foundation, and endorsed by the Resuscitation Council (UK).
 A study evaluating CPR chest compression rates in veterinarians and registered veterinary nurses found that Queen's "Another One Bites the Dust" helped improve the accuracy of compression rates.
 When used as an auditory aid, the song resulted in a significantly higher number of participants achieving the correct rate of 100–120 compressions per minute, outperforming other aids like the Bee Gees' "Stayin' Alive".
 However, the content of the lyrics was not considered "quite as appropriate".

+Samples and interpolations

+Gwen Stefani would include a melodic and lyrical interpolation of "Another One Bites the Dust" on her 2005 song "Hollaback Girl".

+Def Leppard's 2015 song "Man Enough", from their 2015 album Def Leppard, has been described by Classic Rock Magazine as ripping off "Another One Bites the Dust".